Autodesk Inventor vs Solidworks

-Solidworks has a perpetual licencing model, where you pay an upfront fee for the right to use the licence indefinitely.
+Solidworks has a perpetual licensing model, where you pay an upfront fee for the right to use the license indefinitely.
 (As long as your computer hardware and operating system supports it).
 Maintenance is mandatory in the first year.
-Autodesk’s subscription model is where you buy the right to use the licence for a term (i.e. a year) and after that term the licencing right expires.
+Autodesk’s subscription model is where you buy the right to use the license for a term (i.e. a year) and after that term, the licensing right expires.
 In order to continue using the product, you need to renew your subscription.

-With both vendors, as long as your are on maintenance with Solidworks and on subscription with Autodesk, you get:
+With both vendors, as long as you are on maintenance with Solidworks and on subscription with Autodesk, you get:

 - technical support;